fluent/fluent-plugin-opensearch/README.md

 </system>
 ```

-## log_es_400_reason
+## log_os_400_reason

-By default, the error logger won't record the reason for a 400 error from the Elasticsearch API unless you set log_level to debug.
+By default, the error logger won't record the reason for a 400 error from the OpenSearch API unless you set log_level to debug.
 However, this results in a lot of log spam, which isn't desirable if all you want is the 400 error reasons.
 You can set this `true` to capture the 400 error reasons without all the other debug logs.

 Default value is `false`.